hasetW/hasetW/README.md

 ##  About Me
 🚀I’m a Software Engineering student at Addis Ababa University, passionate about crafting innovative tech solutions.
+---

-🔍 I love exploring new technologies and building scalable, user-centered web applications that make an impact.development and actively building projects to grow my skills every day.
+🔍 I love exploring new technologies and building projects to grow my skills every day.
+---

-💻 Skilled in modern frontend frameworks like React, and proficient in backend environments such as Node.js.
+💻 Skilled in modern frontend frameworks like React, and backend environments such as Node.js.
+---
 ---

 ## 💻 Tech Stack